viviRbi/vyNote/readme.md

 Set implemented by HashSet, LinkedHashSet, TreeSet | List implemented in ArrayList, LinkedList, Vector, Stack classes Set is unindexed (no position of element) | List is indexed.
 It had position for all the value Memory by default 16 allocations and load factor is .75  | Memory decide by its implemented class

+## HashMap collision
+- The same key stored in the same bucket (which bucket to stored in calculate by using hashcode)
+- Solved by Entry linkList
+- If it's growth out of size, in Java 8, uses Self Balancing Binary Search Tree (red black tree)

 ## HashSet vs LinkHashSet
 Set implementation have a load factor,default 0.75